Sonya Rademeyer

 Short info here

 Performed at Freespace Zeitz Mocca Museum, as part of Darkroom Contemporary, this collaborative live performance explores mapping and the body through movement, drawing and sound.
-Live-fed music by Gustavo Fasani (Argentina) and reacting live to contemporary dancer Doke Pauwels (Netherlands).
+Live-fed music by Gustavo Fasani (Argentina) and live reactions by contemporary dancer Doke Pauwels (Netherlands).

 Short info here